whopio/checkly-action/README.md

 export default async (ctx: InferContext<typeof before>) => {};
 ```

-Note that the `before` import has to be targeting the last `_before` file executed before the it's being used in.
+Note: The `before` import has to be targeting the last `_before` file executed before the current test/hook.

 ### Using .har and .json files